amirylm/p2pmq/resources/docs/THREAT_ANALYSIS.md

 # Threat Analysis

-The idea is to create a robust and secure messaging solution for cross network interoperability, by considering the following threats and the corresponding mitigation strategies:
+In order to create a robust and secure messaging solution for cross network interoperability, the following threats were considered:

-## Threats

-### Message Spamming
+### 1. Message Spamming

 Attackers flood the network with invalid or malicious messages, consuming bandwidth and degrading network performance.